Contest #946 – Orbis et Globus (aka, the Grimsey Sphere), Grimsey Island, Iceland

-Those who didn’t miss the island before the hint:
+Those who found this before the hint:

 • Paul Voestermans